Today I have an absolutely scrumptious muffin to share with you today; but also I have a very important cause I’d like to discuss as well.

 Thus the Brown Sugar Cinnamon Granola Muffin was born.

-Brown Sugar Cinnamon is one of my favorite types of oatmeal, and so I’ve incoporated all that I love about oatmeal (delicious, hearty, full of fiber and cost-effective) into this muffin.
+Brown Sugar Cinnamon is one of my favorite types of oatmeal, and so I’ve incorporated all that I love about oatmeal (delicious, hearty, full of fiber and cost-effective) into this muffin.
 Unsaturated fats, less-processed brown sugar, and delicious old-fashioned oats come together to create Oatmeal on the Go!

 Plus, cinnamon chips are fantastic little flavor boosters!